Kansas Layoffs — July 2007

 |---|---|---|---|---|

-Leading the list was NuComm International at its Wichita facility, reporting 165 affected workers.
-NuComm International followed with 0 workers.
+The biggest impact was at NuComm International at its Wichita facility, reporting 165 affected workers.

-The filings reflect a mixed picture for Kansas's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for Kansas's labor market, with activity diverging between monthly and annual comparisons.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.